wolffangsecurity/wolffangsecurity.github.io/content/projects/az-cloud-sec-implement.md

 ## Scenario
-A mid-sized organization with U.S. government contracts and daily payment card transactions is migrating to Azure IaaS following the departure of a key IT consultant.
+A mid-sized organization with U.S. government contracts and daily payment card transactions is migrating to Azure  following the departure of a key IT consultant.
 The departure exposed gaps in access control, backup verification, and vulnerability scanning boundaries.
 Senior leadership requires a documented security plan